ServiceStack/Admin/README.md

 The AutoQuery Viewer provides an instant automatic UI to quickly browse and query all your AutoQuery Services.

-By default AutoQuery Services start with a Blank UI and uses the Request DTO name to identify the Query.
+By default AutoQuery Services start with a minimal UI that uses the Request DTO name to identify the Query.
 An example of this can be seen with the
 [Northwind AutoQuery Services](http://northwind.servicestack.net/ss_admin/autoquery/QueryCustomers) below: